Geometro-thermodynamics of tidal charged black holes: Thermodynamic geometry

 As a further consistency check of our calculations we express from Eq. (\ref {entropy}) the mass $m$ of the tidal charged BH in $\left( S,q\right) $ coordinates, obtaining

 $\allowbreak $This allows to calculate the Weinhold metric directly from its definition:

 It can easily be checked that the above metric is flat.
-It is worth noting that when $S = 3q$ (where the heat capacity diverges) the Weinhold metric is degenerate.
+When $S=3q$ (in the Davies point, where the heat capacity diverges) the Weinhold metric is also degenerate.
 By performing a transformation to $\left( m,\Theta \right) $ coordinates, we recover the form (\ref{WmTh}) of the Weinhold metric.$ \allowbreak $